 The Notification element is used for messaging and logging of events.
 It is defined in Section 3.10.1.2 Notification.
 Notifications are grouped into five classes: event, information, warning, error, and fatal.
 For notification classes see Section 4.6.1 Classification of Notifications.
-In addition to the classes, the Type attribute and abstract NotificationDetails element provide a container for detailed information about the notification.
+In addition to the classes, the Type attribute and abstract Notification to the classes event, information about the notification.